Android-SSL/Android-NotesApp/README.md

    create, edit, and view notes even when they are not connected to the internet.
    The app should automatically sync with the cloud and update the data when the device is online again

+  -- Project submission details --

+  Submitted by:
+   PRATHMESH BANSAL (0801IT201067)
+   SARTHAK MODHE (0801IT201078)
+   SHREYANSH SHUKLA (0801IT201081)

+  Submitted to:
+   MR. UPENDRA SINGH